Men and Cosmetic Surgery

 Some men are happy that the beard growth helps conceal the pinkness of their recovering skin – especially if they feel uncomfortable using camouflage make-up.

-Men who feel self-conscious about their condition are also advised to give up alcoholic drinks for about 4 weeks.
+Men who feel self-conscious about their condition are also advised to give up alcoholic drinks for about four weeks.
 Alcohol causes the areas of treated facial skin to become noticeably red and flushed.

 Cosmetic procedures such as eyelid surgery, nose surgery, and facial-implant surgery are performed essentially the same way for men and women.
 However, it’s important to let Dr. Mabourakh know if you are seeking a more masculine look to your facial features — a chin with better projection, more prominent cheekbones, a stronger nose.